zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-kafka/mysql-to-kafka.md

 <copy>consumetopic gg2kafka_json.emp</copy>
 ````

-**Step18:** Let’s confirm that GG replicated the data that it captured.
+**Step 16:** Let’s confirm that GG replicated the data that it captured.
 In the GG for Hadoop home

 ![](./images/e16.png " ")